-Figure 2 suggests that VCE's portfolio costs would exceed the Reference System Plan by the year 2030.
-However, this result is likely driven largely by a discrepancy in assumptions - VCE is factoring in a gradual tightening of capacity markets driving up the cost of RA while at the same time the Commission requires that incremental solar capacity is given a near zero ELCC value.
-In contrast, VCE understands that the RESOLVE model results of the Reference System Plan do not factor in any costs for RA and use a higher
+Figure 2 suggests that VCEA's portfolio costs would cross over the ones of the Reference System Plan by the year 2030.
+However, this result is likely driven largely by a discrepancy in assumptions - VCEA is factoring in a gradual tightening of capacity markets drives up the cost of RA while at the same time the Commission requires that incremental solar capacity is given a near zero ELCC value.
+In contrast, VCEA understands that the RESOVLVE model results of the Reference System Plan does not factor in any costs for RA and also use a higher ELCC value for incremental solar capacity.
+Against this background, the difference between the solutions for the year 2030 may not be material.